brugr9/UEPluginVolumeCreator/README.md

 ## Description

 This plugin enables efficient image-based volume rendering from the Blueprint visual scripting system.
-The delivered assets provide rendering of CT and MRI data using shader software with transfer-functions from look-up tables or gradients.
-To speed up rendering, optimization techniques such as empty space skipping or early ray termination are used.
-The delivered assets also enable importing image stacks and creating texture volumes from the Blueprint visual scripting system.
+The delivered assets provide rendering of CT and MRI data using shader software with transfer-functions from color curve gradients. <!-- To speed up rendering, optimization techniques such as empty space skipping or early ray termination are used. --> The delivered assets also enable importing image stacks and creating texture volumes from the Blueprint visual scripting system.

 <!-- UE Marketplace : End 1/2 -->
 ---